cvalle7/cvalle7/README.md

 ### Hi, I´m Carlos 👋

-Software Enginner student at [Pontifical University of Salamanca](https://www.upsa.es/ "Pontifical University of Salamanca") 🖥️
+Graduate software engineer by Pontifical University of Salamanca](https://www.upsa.es/ "Pontifical University of Salamanca") 🖥️

 ### A little more about me 📚